 The District's financial conditions has changed since prior years; however, the future of the project remains uncertain.
 In June 2016, the District issued 2016 Capital Improvement Revenue Bonds amounting to \$3,385,000.
 However, the District is still in default on the Series 2007 Bonds outstanding balance.
-The impact of the sale of certain land cannot be determined at this time and the District remains obligated with respect to the principal and interest on the Series 2007 and 2016 Bonds.
+The impact of the sale of certain land in fiscal year 2019 and a bond refinance cannot be determined at this time.